Artilleryjoe/Cybersecurity-Portfolio/mobile-app/server/README.md

 python app.py
 ```

 The server listens on `http://localhost:8000`.
+When started with `ENABLE_VULNERABLE_ENDPOINTS=false`, the insecure route returns a 404.

+Before exercising `/insecure/search`, visit `POST /ack` (or submit the form at the root path) to acknowledge the disclaimer.
+The application logs a warning if a client repeatedly submits suspicious SQL-injection payloads.

 ## Sample Requests